Joseph Goebbels: Family life

 Hitler was very fond of Magda and the children.
 He enjoyed staying at the Goebbels' Berlin apartment, where he could relax.
 Magda had a close relationship with Hitler, and became a member of his small coterie of female friends.
 She also became an unofficial representative of the regime, receiving letters from all over Germany from women with questions about domestic matters or child custody issues.

 In 1936, Goebbels met the Czech actress Lída Baarová and by the winter of 1937 began an intense affair with her.
 Magda had a long conversation with Hitler about it on 15 August 1938.
 Unwilling to put up with a scandal involving one of his top ministers, Hitler demanded that Goebbels break off the relationship.
 Thereafter, Joseph and Magda seemed to reach a truce until the end of September.
 The couple had another falling out at that point, and again Hitler became involved, insisting the couple stay together.
 He arranged for publicity photos to be taken of himself with the reconciled couple in October.
 Goebbels also had short-term affairs and relationships with numerous other women.
-Magda too had affairs, including a relationship with Kurt Ludecke in 1933 and Karl Hanke in 1938.
+Magda too had affairs, including a relationship with Kurt Lüdecke in 1933 and Karl Hanke in 1938.

-The Goebbels family included Harald Quandt (Magda's son from her first marriage; born 1921), plus Helga (1932), Hilde (1934), Helmuth (1935), Holde (1937), Hedda (1938), and Heide (1940).
+The Goebbels family included Harald Quandt (Magda's son from her first marriage; b.
+1921), plus Helga (b.
+1932), Hilde (b.
+1934), Helmut (b.
+1935), Holde (b.
+1937), Hedda (b.
+1938), and Heide (b.
+1940).
 Harald was the only member of the family to survive the war.
-He died in an airplane crash in 1967.
+He died in an aeroplane crash in 1967.

+Legacy

+Scholars such as Ian Kershaw have argued that Goebbels played a central role in the creation of the Führer myth, reinforcing Hitler’s cult of personality and distorting reality to maintain public support during Germany’s military decline.
+Kershaw described Goebbels as "the most modern of the Nazi leaders" in terms of understanding the power of mass media in a society.

+Historians remain divided on the extent of Goebbels's ideological conviction versus political opportunism.
+Peter Longerich, in his 2015 biography, emphasizes that Goebbels was not merely an obedient servant of Hitler, but a radical ideologue in his own right, fully committed to the racial and militaristic doctrines of the Nazi party.
+Longerich stresses that Goebbels's antisemitism became increasingly violent and apocalyptic as the war progressed, culminating in his support for the Holocaust and insistence on total war.
+Other scholars, such as Richard J. Evans, highlight Goebbels’s persistent efforts to incite hatred, noting that his speeches and diaries often revealed a deeply personal hatred for Jews and democratic values, indicating more than just bureaucratic complicity.